A small 3.5m2 antique Perrusson floor - 1915

 Indoor / Outdoor application - Both

-Fixed to walls or inside showers - Yes, with the correct cements and grouts
+Fixed to walls or inside showers - Yes, with the correct cement and grouts

 Tile quantities:-